 Downtown Vegas, abbreviated DTLV, is a new hotspot for artists, entrepreneurs and a growing startup culture.

-Online retailer Zappos is headquartered in DTLV, and founder Tony Hseih recently invested $350 million directly into downtown’s revitalization.
+Online retailer Zappos is headquartered in DTLV, and founder Tony Hseih previously invested $350 million directly into downtown’s revitalization.
 Millions went to neighborhood businesses ranging from a toy store to a gourmet jerky shop.
-Hseih himself lives in a DTLV Airstream trailer with his pet llama.

 6. Chill Out at the Container Park.